Clojure

 (Classname. args*) ;note trailing dot

-the latter expanding into the former at macro expansion time.
+the latter expanding into (new Classname args) syntax at macro expansion time.

 (instance?
 Class expr)